emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 I LOVE YouTube.
 It’s longer form and is usually more informational than Instagram, but still bite-sized enough to use during a short break.

-If I had a nickel for every time I cracked open a video with the intention of watching one or two, but found myself a hour later down some unexpected rabbit hole…
+If I had a nickel for every time I cracked open a video with the intention of watching one or two, but found myself an hour later down some unexpected rabbit hole…

 ## 🐌 Twitter